Earthing Cable Sizing Calculator (IEC/IEEE)

 Parameter Value

-A Comprehensive Guide to Earthing (Grounding) System Design
+A Comprehensive Guide to Earthing System Design

 Properly sizing a Protective Earth (PE) conductor, or "earthing cable," is one of the most critical aspects of electrical safety design.
 Its sole purpose is to provide a low-impedance path for fault current to flow back to the source, allowing a protective device (like a circuit breaker or fuse) to operate almost instantly, de-energizing the circuit and preventing electric shock or fire.
 An undersized earthing conductor can act like a fuse itself—vaporizing during a fault and leaving the system dangerously live and ungrounded.